Pan Am Flight 103 conspiracy theories: Lord Advocate's comment

 The provenance of the item described as the "Mebo timer fragment" was undermined in 2012.
 In 1990 the fragment of printed circuit board (PCB) recovered among the Pan Am 103 wreckage was discovered by Scottish investigators to have circuitry coated with almost pure tin, consistent with the use of an amateur process known as "liquid tin".
 However the PCBs used in the MEBO timers were coated with a tin/lead alloy consistent with the use of the standard industrial manufacturing process.
 All the timer units supplied to Libya had the standard alloy coating; the fragment found at Lockerbie did not.
-This fact was known to the investigators and the prosecution however it was concealed from the trial court.
+This fact was known to the investigators and the prosecution; however, it was concealed from the trial court.

 The discovery in 2013 that the bomb suitcase was on the bottom layer of luggage in the container, not the second layer, and thus that it reconciles to a suitcase seen at Heathrow airport an hour before the feeder flight from Frankfurt landed (see Iran and the Heathrow Angle below) also provides Megrahi with a solid alibi for the crime itself, as he was in Tripoli at the time the brown Samsonite hardshell appeared in the baggage container at Heathrow.
-Thus the Lord Avocate's 2001 statement as detailed above has been falsified in every respect other than the identity of the radio-cassette player used to conceal the bomb.
+Thus the Lord Advocate's 2001 statement as detailed above has been falsified in every respect other than the identity of the radio-cassette player used to conceal the bomb.